LabModelsDigitalsUPC/converters/README.md

 If you do not see the executables in the `dist/` folder, you can download the latest built versions directly from GitHub Actions as follows:

 1. Go to the [Actions](../../actions) tab of this repository on GitHub.
-2. Click on the most recent workflow run for the converter you are interested in (e.g., 'Build ifc-to-rdf+geom executables').
+2. Click on the most recent workflow run for the converter you are interested in (e.g., 'Build ifc-to-rdf-geom executables').
 3. Scroll to the bottom of the workflow run summary page.
-4. Under the 'Artifacts' section, click the name of the artifact (e.g., `ifc-to-rdf+geom-windows`, `ifc-to-rdf+geom-linux`, or `ifc-to-rdf+geom-macos`) to download the executable for your platform.
+4. Under the 'Artifacts' section, click the name of the artifact (e.g., `ifc-to-rdf-geom-windows`, `ifc-to-rdf-geom-linux`, or `ifc-to-rdf-geom-macos`) to download the executable for your platform.
 5. Unzip the downloaded file if necessary and follow the usage instructions in the converter's `README.md`.

 If you need a permanent or public download link, please contact the maintainers or check the Releases tab for official releases.